Listing Courses and Certificates on your CV / Resume

 Courses that don’t belong on your CV

-The courses you list on your CV should present you in a good light.
+The courses you list on your resume should present you in a good light.
 Therefore, avoid listing courses that appear out of the ordinary such as courses for reading tea leaves or communicating with animals telepathically.

 The same applies to online courses.
 While many online courses allow you to develop your skills and build on your knowledge, some recruiters and employers, rightly or wrongly, value professional qualifications (exams taken at university or at an accredited institution) more than online courses.